BenjaminBrandmeier/angular2-image-gallery/README.md

 That's it, start your application and have a look!

+## Additional use cases
-## Fetching images from an external data source
+### Fetching images from an external data source

 If you'd like to know how you could fetch your images from an external data source [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/externalDataSource.md)

-## I don't want to use the convert script and provide my own metadata JSON
+### I don't want to use the convert script and provide my own metadata JSON

 This is possible, but not the intent of this project.
 Please [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/ownJSON.md)

-## Currently used tools

-- Angular 7.0.0
-- NodeJS 8.11.2
-- graphicsmagick

 ## Troubleshooting